-As a demonstration, we present experimental results of applying our automatic generator to create hardware-software implementations of the DFT for the Xilinx XUP2VP development board with a Virtex-II Pro XC2VP30 FPGA.
-1D and 2D DFT problems of two-power and non-two-power sizes are partitioned into software (running on one of the two PowerPC hard cores in the FPGA) and hardware (comprised of the DFT cores instantiated in the reconfigurable fabric).
-The specific partitioning strategy to be decided in these experiments is which two two-power DFT kernels, ranging between size 2^5 to 2^{10} , must be synthesized in hardware to maximize a single problem's performance or the average library performance.
+As a demonstration, we present experimental results of applying our automatic generator to create hardwaresoftware implementations of the DFT for the Xilinx XUP2VP development board with a Virtex-II Pro XC2VP30 FPGA.
+The 1D and 2D DFT problems of twopower and non-two-power sizes are partitioned into software (running on one of the two PowerPC cores in the FPGA) and hardware (comprised of the DFT cores instantiated in the reconfigurable fabric).
+The specific partitioning strategy to be decided in these experiments is which two two-power DFT kernels, ranging between size $2^5$ to $2^{10}$ , must be synthesized in hardware to maximize a single problem's performance or the average library performance.
 Our evaluation includes the optimization of runtime, energy and power, and thus their Pareto tradeoff.
-In this paper, we focus solely on hardware-software solutions for embedded-system implementations; for example, see [4] for high-performance software solutions or [5], [6] for custom hardware solutions.
+In this paper, we focus solely on hardware-software solutions for embeddedsystem implementations; for example, see [14] for highperformance software solutions or [12, 13] for custom hardware solutions.

 Synopsis.
-In Section II, we briefly survey the related work.
-In Section III, we present the necessary background for the DFT, Spiral and our evaluation platform.
-In Section IV, we first present the forward design problem of how to generate a concrete implementation from a DFT formula and a partitioning decision.
-In Section V, we present the inverse design problem of arriving at the optimal partitioning strategy.
-We present our experimental results in Section VI and conclude in Section VII.
+In Section 2, we briefly survey the related work.
+In Section 3, we present the necessary background for the DFT, Spiral and our evaluation platform.
+In Section 4, we first present the forward design problem of how to generate a concrete implementation from a DFT formula and a partitioning decision.
+In Section 5, we present the inverse design problem of arriving at the optimal partitioning strategy.
+We present our experimental results in Section 6 and conclude in Section 7.